Home » All Recipes » Desserts » Classic Popcorn Balls

 Variations

-• Christmas mix: Allow the mixture to cool slightly.
-Then gently add in 1 cup red and green M&Ms and ยผ cup Christmas sprinkles to the bowl, then mix to combine.
+• Christmas mix: To make Christmas popcorn balls, allow the mixture to cool slightly.
+Then gently add in 1 cup red and green M&Ms and ¼ cup Christmas sprinkles to the bowl, then mix to combine.
 Finish according to the base recipe.

 Expert Tips